Join us June 15-20, 2025!

 Oral Presentations

-The deadline for oral presentation submissions is February 1, 2025.
+Oral presentation abstract submissions will open January 1, 2025 and close March 15, 2025 .
 More information will be forthcoming.
 Please check this page again soon or subscribe to receive our updates.

 Notification on acceptance of abstracts for oral talk is April 15, 2025.